kestra-io/docs/docs/developer-guide/errors-handling/README.md

 order: 7
 ---
 # Errors handling
-Errors are a special branch of your flow where you can define how to handle any task failures.
+Errors are special branches of your flow where you can define how to handle task failures.

-2 kinds of errors can be defined:
+Two kinds of error handlers can be defined:
-* **Global**: for the flow and must be at the root of the flow.
+* **Global**: error handling global to a flow that must be at the root of the flow.
-* **Local**: these are available for all [Flowable Task](../flowable), and are only allowed for these tasks and their children.
+* **Local**: error handling local to a [Flowable Task](../flowable), will handle errors for the flowable task and its children.

-## Global Error
+## Global Error Handler

-This example processes a task that fails immediately.
-Then a task sequence is processed in the error branch of the flow.
+This flow example has a single Bash task that fails immediately.
+The global error handler will then be called so the `2nd` task will run.

 ```yaml
 id: errors